Zeyu-Li/figma-docs/README.md

 ## Figma Design

-Figma design file is what most people know Figma for and will the the focus of this section.
+Figma design file is what most people know Figma for and will the focus of this section.
 Assuming you created a new blank design file from the previous steps, you will be brought to a page that looks like the following:

 ![design](img/design.png)